Magna Steyr: MILA Alpin

 The Alpin was a small, lightweight off-road vehicle for four passengers in a 3+1 seat arrangement announced at the 2008 Geneva Motor Show.
 It had an unusual mid-engine layout and was based on a low-cost production concept.
-It was 3540 mm long, 1703 mm wide and 1750 mm high, with a 3-cylinder 1.0 L (999cc) engine in two versions; CNG natural gas or petrol.
+It was 3540 mm long, 1703 mm wide and 1750 mm high, with a 3-cylinder 1.0 L (999 cc) engine in two versions; CNG natural gas or petrol.
 The petrol version was much lighter, with a weight of 906 kg.

 MILA EV

 The Mila EV was a plug-in electric vehicle concept based on a modular lightweight platform, displayed at the 2009 Geneva Motor Show.

 MILA Aerolight

-At the Geneva Motor Show 2011, the fifth Mila concept car was presented: Mila Aerolight, a compact four-seater, powered by CNG.
+At the 2011 Geneva Motor Show, the fifth Mila concept car was presented: Mila Aerolight, a compact four-seater, powered by CNG.